sporto/planetproto/exercises/010_hello_world/problem.md

 --------

 Write a program that:
-- Assets the result of 1 + 1
+- Asserts the result of 1 + 1

 Boilerplate
 -----------